naderelfeel10/DB_Storage_Engine/readme.md

 # Disk-Based DB Storage Engine

+##### A C++ database Storage Engine that simulates how real-world relational database systems manage data across memory and disk.
+Inspired by production-grade systems like PostgreSQL, it implements the full lifecycle of a record—from high-level tuple operations to low-level byte-level storage.
-##### A lightweight C++ database storage engine that demonstrates how data moves between memory and disk.
-It implements core components like a Buffer Pool Manager, Disk Manager, LRU replacement, and slotted-page storage.
-The project provides table-level abstractions with tuple operations and iteration, mimicking real database internals.
+##### The engine features a layered architecture including a Disk Manager for persistent storage, a Buffer Pool Manager with LRU replacement for efficient caching, and a slotted-page layout for compact data organization.
+It provides table-level abstractions with support for CRUD operations and sequential scans via iterators.
+##### To optimize data access, the system integrates both a static hash index for O(1) lookups and a B+ Tree index for O(log n) queries and efficient range scans.
+Overall, the project demonstrates how modern databases minimize disk I/O and improve performance through caching, indexing, and structured storage design.

 ## This project implements core database internals including:
 1. DiskManager:    handles reading/writing pages to disk.